Paddleboarding company owner ‘not qualified’ to lead tour in which four died

 Mark Watson KC, speaking for the prosecution, told the court on Tuesday that Lloyd and Mr O’Dwyer, who helped act as an instructor, were “not remotely qualified” and that the stretch of river had a “real potential for danger”.

-“Although they had undertaken a course earlier in the year, this was a basic, entry-level course,” he said.
+“Although they had undertaken a course earlier in the year, this was a basic, entry-level course, which was wholly unsuited to leading a tour on a river in spate with hazards such as a weir,” he said.

 He said the group had set off shortly before 9am despite the recent heavy rain and weather warnings being in place.